zeromq/czmq/README.md

 The zsock class wraps the libzmq socket handle (a void *) with a proper structure that follows the CLASS rules for construction and destruction.
-CZMQ methods that accept a socket will accept either a zsock_t * or a libzmq void *, and will detect the type at runtime.
+Some zsock methods take a void * "polymorphic" reference, which can be either a zsock_t or a zactor_r reference, or a libzmq void *.

 This is the class interface: